Skip to content

 Annapurna Circuit Stats

-Total Length – 150km
+Total Length

-Start Point – Syange
+Start Point Syange

-End Point– Birethanti
+End Point Birethanti

 * Measured on my Garmin Venu 2 watch

-Nepal is world-renowned for its Himalayan giants which include 8 of the 14 8000meter peaks.
+Nepal is world-renowned for its Himalayan giants, which include 8 of the 14 8000-meter peaks.
 Mountaineers, climbers and hikers worldwide flock to see and tackle the mystic Himalayan mountains.
 There is a massive tourism industry which makes planning very simple with hundreds of options for transport, tours and accommodation packages.
-Before 2022, I hadn’t travelled further afield than Europe so why not start with the highest mountain range on Earth?
+Before 2022, I hadn’t travelled further afield than Europe, so why not start with the highest mountain range on Earth?
 Nepal seemed easier to book a trip compared to Pakistan, Bhutan, India or China and much more affordable!
-The obvious trek was Everest Base Camp (EBC) but the higher prices and crowded trails did not appeal to me.
+The obvious trek was Everest Base Camp (EBC), but the higher prices and crowded trails did not appeal to me.

-Why Annapurna?
+Why Trek Annapurna?

 After my friend talked about the Annapurna Base Camp trek in Nepal, I was intrigued by the Annapurna Region.
 Annapurna 1 (8091m) is one of the deadliest mountains with a 25% survival rate for summit attempts.
-Don’t worry this blog isn’t about climbing Annapurna!
+Don’t worry, this blog isn’t about climbing Annapurna!
 The Annapurna Circuit is normally a 2-week trek with a reputation for being one of the world’s best multi-day treks.
 The Annapurna Massif is in Central Nepal and close to Pokhara (a 6-hour drive from Kathmandu).
-The trek starts in the jungle up through alpine forests & lakes to arid villages and up into the snow-capped peaks.
-The route allows you to hike around Himalayan giants looming overhead and through colourful villages.
-I chose Circuit over Annapurna Base Camp (ABC) (also called Sanctuary) because of the challenge of Thorong La Pass compared to Base Camp at 4130m.
+The trek starts in the jungle, up through alpine forests & lakes to arid villages and up into the snow-capped peaks.

-As well as seeing Annapurna 1, other highlights included seeing 2 other 8000m peaks in Manaslu (8163m) and Dhaulagiri (8167m).
-Most of the trek will pass under Annapurna 2 (7937m) up the Marsyangdi Valley seeing Annapurna 3 & 4 (7555m & 7525m), Gangapurna (7,455m) and the Chulu range.
-The crowning jewel of the trek is Thorong La Pass, the highest trekking pass in the world at 5416m which is higher than Antarctica and Oceania and nearly all of Europe (apart from Mount Elbrus and Kilimanjaro).
+The crowning jewel of the Annapurna Circuit trek is Thorong La Pass, the highest trekking pass in the world at 5416m, which is higher than Antarctica and Oceania and nearly all of Europe (apart from Mount Elbrus and Kilimanjaro).
 It would be a physical and mental challenge to tackle the 150km and high altitudes.
-And the icing on the cake is the Poon Hill Sunrise which was one of my favourite moments.
+And the icing on the cake is the Poon Hill Sunrise, which was one of my favourite moments.
 The view from Poon Hill will showcase Machhapuchhare (6993m) and Dhaulagiri and Annapurna 1 in full beauty.

 Annapurna Circuit Map

-The complete circuit starts in Besisahar and ends in Nayapul trekking for 260km/181mi but very few people do this route.
-Nowadays, the normal route starts around Jagat and ends around Jomson with some adding in Tatopani and Poon Hill (136km/84mi).
-Pokhara is a vibrant city along Fewa Lake that is bustling compared to the peaceful mountains.
-There is an airport with flights to Kathmandu which is the faster but expensive option compared to the chaotic bus journey.
-The Annapurna Circuit is anti-clockwise in direction due to the days needed to acclimatise before Thorong La Pass which is not advised ascending 1700m from Muktinath to the pass in a day.
+There is an airport with flights to Kathmandu, which is the faster but more expensive option compared to the chaotic bus journey.
+The Annapurna Circuit is anti-clockwise in direction due to the days needed to acclimatise before Thorong La Pass, which is not advised ascending 1700m from Muktinath to the pass in a day.

 Chorkang View Point, Manang